Ericliu001/async-expandable-list/README.md

 2. Pouplating data
   * find the view instance and call setCollectionCallbacks() to setup callbacks for the CollectionView, which will be responsible for creating ViewHolders and bind data into the ViewHoders.
-    Get a CollectionView.Inventory instance from the view, the Inventory instance represents the whole data structure that's gonna be populated into the list.
+    Create a CollectionView.Inventory instance, the Inventory instance represents the whole data structure that's gonna be populated into the list.

   ```java